What is Impairment In Accounting

 Impairment is a gradual and permanent decrease in the recoverable amount or fair market value of Fixed Assets / Non Current Assets when it is compared with carrying value / book value of fixed assets.
 It is created when we test whether the carrying value exceeds the recoverable amount, which is a benefit for the company’s business by using it or by selling to the market that is a fair market value, or not.

-Impairment Calculation
+Calculation

-As mentioned above, if carrying value exceeds the recoverable amount, then there is impairment of fixed assets which is recognized as Impairment Loss which is calculated as shown below:
+As mentioned above, if carrying value exceeds the recoverable amount, then there is impairment of fixed assets which is recognized as Impairment Loss (IL) which is calculated as shown below:

-Impairment Testing Formula or Impairment Loss Formula:
+Impairment Testing Formula or IL Formula:

-Impairment Loss = Carrying Value - Recoverable Amount
+IL = Carrying Value - Recoverable Amount

 Impairment Is What Type Of Account?